Raudcu/RandomStudent/README.md

 # Building the apk

 Use [Buildozer](https://github.com/kivy/buildozer) to build the apk.
-I recommen using the [Docker image](https://github.com/kivy/buildozer).
+I recommend using its [Docker image](https://github.com/kivy/buildozer).